Content disarm and reconstruction (CDR): What it is and why your business needs it

 G-Cloud (public sector) From £165.75/unit Pre-negotiated framework pricing

-For context, OPSWAT MetaDefender offers entry-level plans from around £1,000 per month, with mid-tier plans at £3,000-5,000 per month for higher file volumes and more features.
+For context, OPSWAT MetaDefender offers entry-level plans from around £1k per month, with mid-tier plans at £3k-5k per month for higher file volumes and more features.
 Everfox's Zero Trust CDR is available on the G-Cloud framework at £165.75 per unit for public sector organisations.
-Red Eagle Tech's CDR API starts from £50 per month, designed to make file security accessible to businesses of all sizes.
+Our own CDR API starts at £10 of prepaid credit with no subscription at all, or £55 a month for 500 documents.

 Implementation effort